ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 } MembershipStyle;
 ~~~

 An ordinary room has no constraints beyond those of the role-based access control system.
-A fixed-membership room (which can
-be used for DMs or Group DMs) has a participant list set once at creation
-time that cannot be added to.
+A fixed-membership room (which can be used for DMs or Group DMs) has a participant list set once at creation time that cannot be added to.
 A parent-dependent room always has a strict subset of the participants of its parent room.
+A parent-dependent room is always hosted on the same Hub as the parent room.

 If the membership_style is `parent-dependent` the `parent_room_uri` MUST be set with the room ID of the parent.
 Otherwise the field is zero-length.

 If `multi_device` is true (the default), the MLS group may contain multiple clients per user.
 If false only a single client can be an MLS member at one time.

 <!--If `knock_allowed` is true, a non-participant can send a knock requesting access to the target room.
 If false, a user cannot.
 This option can only be enabled if the membership_style is members-only.
 The default is false.
 -->